Part #2, Marines Ground Forces of WWII

 The Marine Gunnery Sergeant, Raider, Khaki, WWII:

-This is a Marine Raider, a short-lived outfit, but have come to light again, as has the Scout/Sniper, these were the Marine top dogs.
-So as a Gunny, he is also an important element of the Marine Corps.
-In the Marine Corps, the Ranks of Lance Corporal to Master Sergeant generally have a set of crossed rifles under the chevron(s) “officially”, but often you do not see them on the khaki shirts, battle jackets, or the Forrest Green winter jackets, possibly may be from Army stock.
-That said, Marines, of the era, rarely wore their rank on the sleeves or collar in the field, as they were all marines (the same) but there was a leader, often a Gunny or regular Sergeant leading the way.
-And maybe it’s would have been irrelevant at the base.
+This is a Marine Raider, a short-lived outfit, but it has come to light again, as has the Scout/Sniper; these were the Marine top dogs.
+So, as a Gunny, he is also an important element of the Marine Corps.
+In the Marine Corps, the Ranks of Lance Corporal to Master Sergeant generally have a set of crossed rifles under the chevron(s) “officially”, but often you do not see them on the khaki shirts, battle jackets, or the Forrest Green winter jackets, possibly from Army stock.
+That said, Marines of the era rarely wore their rank on the sleeves or collar in the field, as they were all Marines (the same), but there was a leader, often a Gunny or regular Sergeant, leading the way.
+And maybe it would have been irrelevant at the base.
 Note: In the picture, Evans F. Carlson wears only the USMC stamp on his jacket.

 USMC, “Raider”, p44 Herringbone Jacket:

-I do not believe any of these unit patches were ever used in battle, however possibly on base or for training, but not in the field, but it does look cool and represent the unit.
-Marines have a great deal of pride, in that they don’t use individual unit patches-its in their DNA that they are all necessary elements of the bigger picture-the Marine Corps.
-Part they were and are seen occasionally for promotional purposes and maybe with Veterans, or reunions and whatnot.
+I do not believe any of these unit patches were ever used in battle; however, possibly on base or for training, but not in the field.
+But it does look cool and represents the unit.
+Marines have a great deal of pride in that they don’t use individual unit patches-its’s in their DNA that they are all necessary elements of the bigger picture Marine Corps.
+They were and are seen occasionally for promotional purposes, and maybe with Veterans, or reunions, and whatnot.

 Marine Corps, Raider Camo-’Jump Suit’: